 Keep in mind that whilst having a rent free period in a commercial lease will always be welcome to any tenant, having one at the start of the lease can be especially useful and even essential.
 When you set up shop, there will probably be little to no money coming in, especially if you have to fit the place out first.
 So, a rent free period during those hard times can really take the pressure off and let your business grow.
 If you’re starting a business it’s worth playing on this point by asking for the Landlord to co-operate and help with your cash flow in the early days by offering a rent free period.

 If he can help it, no landlord is going to offer you a rent free period.
 It’s therefore down to you to take the initiative and propose one.
 It’s nearly always a good idea to try to negotiate a rent free period.
 You really do have nothing to lose.
 At worst, the landlord will say no, but at best you could shave off many months of rent.
 As with all bargaining, start with a rent free period that you know to be on the high side and work down from there.
 I will be happy to advise you on negotiating a rent free period in your commercial lease.
-If I can't get you a rent free period I can look at possible unfair rent clauses as in this case study on an unfair Liverpool commercial lease rent clause.
+If I can't get you a rent free period I can look at possible unfair rent clauses.